New Steam IP

 Prima Deshecha Zone 4 expansion Environmental Impact Report.
 Currently states the landfill is a source of cumulatively considerable increases of VOCs, NOX, CO, gas and Micro Particulate Matter and massive wasted energy.

-The Subsequent Environmental Impact Report identified significant impacts related to Air Quality and Greenhouse Gas Emissions that
+The Subsequent Environmental Impact Report identified significant impacts related to Air Quality and Greenhouse Gas Emissions that cannot be avoided or mitigated below a level of significance.

 Prima Deshecha Zone 4 expansion Environmental Impact Report (EIR).